There are various sources of information available here.

 A. For reading list Click Here

-C. PowerPoint files (for up-to-date files go to WebCT).
+C. PowerPoint files (for up-to-date files go to eLearning).
 Class: slides..

 D. Sound files are too large to put here.
-But they are available on WebCT; so are the current PowerPoint slides.
+But they are available on eLearning; so are the current PowerPoint slides.

 Lecture material on the Web:

 The course materials, after your textbook, consist primarily of PowerPoint presentations with accompanying audio.
-I hope you find this material useful - it was very time consuming to create.
-I believe that you will find this material to closely mimic what would go on in a classroom, since the slides change (and are animated) in time with the audio.
+I hope you find this material useful although it is based on old material and is not necessarily reflective of what we are learning now.
+I believe that you will find this material mimics what would go on in a classroom, since the slides change (and are animated) in time with the audio.
 This is similar, therefore, to sitting in a classroom while the professor both talks and draws on the board.
 If you want to do well in class, you might listen to the audio first.